Top 9 Alternatives to FD

 The Public Provident Fund is a popular investment avenue for resident Indians.
 It has a lock-in period of 15 years, wherein you have to invest every year to keep your account active.
 You can also extend the scheme’s maturity in blocks of 5 years if you want to stay invested for a more extended period.

 The minimum investment amount is Rs.
 100, while the maximum is capped at Rs.
 1.5 lakhs.
 Like with the NSC scheme, the government fixes and reviews the interest rates for the Public Provident Fund as well.
-The current interest rate is 7.1% for the Oct-Dec 2022 quarter.
+The current interest rate is 7.1%.

 Apart from partial withdrawals, loan against PPF can also be availed upto some limit.
 The amount you invest in the PPF account is allowed as a deduction under Section 80C.
 The interest earned and the maturity amount are tax-free, making the PPF scheme the most tax-efficient of all debt instruments.